TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/2024-05-23-optimising-web-icons-for-fun.md

 thumbnail_src: assets/webicons/icons-thumbnail.png
 ---

-I decided to spend this Labour Day doing a bit of frontend performance engineering and learn Typescript along the way.
+I decided to spend this Labour Day doing a bit of frontend performance engineering, learning Typescript along the way.
 I've been eyeing my Font Awesome (FA) assets for a while, and lately they've been a curious itch.

 Here’s the dealio: icon webfonts are known to bundle *all* icons.
 This includes icons we don't use.
 For Font Awesome, this means 19kB CSS + 287kB WOFF2 gzipped.
 But my site just uses 40 out of 2000… so why am I downloading 90% dead data?^[287kB gzipped comes from fa-brands, plus fa-regular, plus fa-solid.
 Fortunately, these variants are only downloaded if used.
 2000 icons just counts solid, regular, and brands.
 Imagine the number of icons if premium FA was used!]